foxglove/message-definition/README.md

 ## Stay in touch

-Join our [Slack channel](https://foxglove.dev/slack) to ask questions, share feedback, and stay up to date on what our team is working on.
+Join our [Discord community](https://foxglove.dev/chat) to ask questions, share feedback, and stay up to date on what our team is working on.